JGIBristol/hackathon-template/about.md

 ![Lunaphore](/assets/lunaphore_logo.png)

-Coffee and food for this event are sponsored by Lunaphore techologies [https://lunaphore.com/](https://lunaphore.com/).
+Coffee and food for this event are sponsored by Lunaphore technologies [https://lunaphore.com/](https://lunaphore.com/).

 ## Participants